 Jet Ski Scams

-Pattaya, Phuket and Koh Samui are all renowned for their jet ski scams, you can find more information by performing a Google search for “Thailand jet ski scams”.
-I wouldn’t include jet ski scams on this page if they were merely a petty scam, but they are not petty scams.
+Pattaya, Phuket, and Koh Samui have all previously been plagued with jet ski scams; you can find more information by performing a Google search for “Thailand jet ski scams.”
+I wouldn’t include jet ski scams on this page if they were merely petty scams, but they are not petty scams.
 Thailand’s jet ski scams involve huge amounts of money, and very often they involve threats of violence.
 Do your homework before hiring a jet ski anywhere in Thailand.

 Drugs in Your Drink

-This really does happen in Thailand, most likely place this will happen is in your room or apartment with a girl you just picked up from a bar.
+This really does happen in Thailand, and the most likely place this will happen is in your room or apartment with a girl you just picked up from a bar.
 She slips off to the kitchen to pour the drinks, hands you the spiked drink and waits for you to slip away into unconsciousness before emptying your wallet and slipping away into the night.
-You can avoid this by pouring the drinks yourself, or keep your money and valuables well hidden.
+You can avoid this by pouring the drinks yourself or keeping your money and valuables well hidden.

 Confrontation